mkzack6/ZiNaPoD-VS/README.md

-# ZiNaPoD-VS
+# ZiNaPoD Virtual Screening Project

-Virtual Screening of Zimbabwe Natural Products Database (ZiNaPoD) for Glucokinase Activators
+This repository documents the end-to-end virtual screening workflow of natural compounds from the Zimbabwe Natural Products Database (ZiNaPoD) for potential glucokinase activators.

+## Pipeline Overview

+1. Pharmacophore Modeling
+2. Virtual Screening
+3. Molecular Docking
+4. ADMET Analysis
+5. Molecular Dynamics Simulations

+All results, protocols, and notes are organized in respective folders.